wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 - Inefficiency
 - Unspecified behaviors

 Prolog has a built-in predicate named cut `!` that allows us to prune the search spaces.
-In other words, it helps us to modify the way the search trees are constructed.

 ### The cut